jmillanacosta/RDFCraft/docs/guide/mappings.md

 # Mappings and Sources

-RDFCraft only supports one source per mapping.
-This means that you can only use one source file per mapping.
-However, you can create multiple mappings.
+RDFCraft only supports a single source file per mapping.
+However, you can create multiple mappings in a designated workspace and draw connections between manually.

 > [!Note]
 >
-> We are well aware that this is an arbitrary limitation that we enforced.
-The
+> We have enforced this is an arbitrary limitation for the
-> reasons why we did this are:
+> following reasons:
 >
 > - We wanted to keep the mapping interface simple and easy to use.
 > - We wanted to keep the mapping process as simple as possible.
-> - Lastly, in our use cases, we observed that many RML engines struggles/takes
+> - In our use cases, we observed that many RML engines struggles/takes
 >   a long time to process multiple sources.
 Usually it is much faster to create
 >   the connection manually.

 ## Creating a mapping

-To create a mapping, after you open your workspace, click on the **Create New Mapping** button on the right top corner of the screen.
+After you open your workspace, click on the **Create New Mapping** button on the right top corner of the screen to create a mapping.
 You will be prompted to enter the details of the mapping.

 ![Empty Workspace](imgs/empty-workspace.png)